Campus Services

 Campus Recreation

-• With over 35 group fitness class offered each week we believe students will find the perfect mix of classes to help them connect with others while establishing healthy behaviors.
+- With over 50 group fitness classes offered each week we believe students will find the perfect mix of classes to help them connect with others while establishing healthy behaviors.
 Classes include Barre, Body Pump, Cycle, Yoga, and Zumba!

-• Leagues, tournaments, and one-day events all with a balance of competition and sportsmanship!
+- Leagues, tournaments, and one-day events all with a balance of competition and sportsmanship!
 Leagues are divided into men's, women's, and co-recreational and feature competition against other WCU Golden Ram students.
-Examples include basketball, cornhole, dodgeball, flag-football, kickball, softball, spikeball, volleyball, and many other FUN recreational but competitive sports.
-Many of the indoor competitions will take place at the Student Recreation Center while most outdoor events will be hosted at South Campus outdoor play-fields.
+Examples include basketball, dodgeball, flag-football, kickball, softball, volleyball, and many other FUN recreational but competitive sports.
+Many of the indoor competitions will take place at the Student Recreation Center while most outdoor events will be hosted at South Campus outdoor fields.

-• Through OAP, Campus Recreation offers a number of weekend trips to various destinations for activities such as ice climbing, waterfall walking, backpacking, kayak or canoe excursions, archery camp, and other events featuring the natural beauty of our region.
+- Through OAP, Campus Recreation offers a number of weekend trips to various destinations for activities such as ice climbing, hiking, backpacking, kayak excursions, and other events featuring the natural beauty of our region.
 The OAP program provides an excellent opportunity to get off campus, dig into nature, and enjoy meeting other students who share your appreciation for the outdoors and sustainability.

-• Campus Recreation is also home to over 27 different Sport Club teams, with many competing and succeeding at the regional and national level.
-Examples of current Sport Club teams include men's and women's ultimate Frisbee, men's and women's water polo, Crossfit, men's and women's ice hockey, equestrian, men's rugby, wrestling, fishing, and many more.
-If WCU graduate or undergraduate students are looking to extend their competitive playing years or wish to learn a new skill, consider joining or starting a new sport club!
+- Campus Recreation is also home to 35 different Sport Club teams, with many competing and succeeding at the regional and national level.
+Examples of current Sport Club teams include men's and women's ultimate Frisbee, men's and women's water polo, baseball, men's and women's ice hockey, equestrian, men's rugby, wrestling, bowling, and many more.
+If WCU undergraduate students are looking to extend their competitive playing years or wish to learn a new skill, consider joining or starting a new sport club!

-Through Campus Recreation we strive to provide our Golden Ram campus community a comprehensive and diverse line-up of healthy, fitness, FUN, recreational, and co-curricular programs and services.
-Through the many outstanding activities we provide, featuring innovative programming while also employing over 180 students in many leadership roles, we aspire to provide options for each person to create life-long healthy behaviors.
-We believe through the many programs and services we offer or through employment you will find Campus Recreation truly does offer something for everyone!
+Campus Recreation strives to provide our Golden Ram campus community a comprehensive and diverse line-up of healthy, fitness, FUN, recreational, and co-curricular programs and services.
+We are also the largest student employer on campus with over 180 students working in a variety of leadership positions.
+At Campus Recreation, we believe through the many programs and services we offer or through employment, we offer something for everyone!

 Additional information can be found by visiting www.wcupa.edu/campusrec/, or by contacting the Department of Campus Recreation at 610-436-1REC (x1732).